 **please see http://yingzhenli.net/home/en/ for details**

-I am passionate about building reliable machine learning systems, and my approach combines both Bayesian statistics and deep learning.
+I am passionate about building reliable machine learning systems that can generalise to unseen environment, and my approach combines both Bayesian statistics and deep learning.

 I have worked (and continue to work) extensively on approximate inference with applications to Bayesian deep learning and deep generative models.
 My work on this subject has been applied in industrial systems and implemented in deep learning frameworks (e.g. Tensorflow Probability and Pyro).
 To understand more about this subject, see my tutorial on approximate inference at NeurIPS 2020.